COM121 Professionalism – COM Medical Education

 5. All reports, whether submitted by form or anonymously, will be housed in Maxient.

-6. Documentation of exemplary positive behavior will be retained for evaluation by the Associate Dean of Student Affairs for inclusion in the Medical Student Performance Evaluation (MSPE) under the Pofessionalism section.
+6. Documentation of exemplary positive behavior will be retained for evaluation by the Associate Dean of Student Affairs for inclusion in the Medical Student Performance Evaluation (MSPE) under the Professionalism section.
 The submitted forms will be stored in Maxient.
 Note that positive Professionalism forms cannot be submitted anonymously.

 4. Upon receipt of a negative professionalism form the actions of the PC will proceed as follows:

-2. If no action is deemed necessary the form will be stored in Maxient.
+2. If no action is deemed necessary, the form will be stored in Maxient.
 It will not impact the student’s MSPE unless a subsequent professionalism complaint were to be registered.

 3. If the concern is determined to warrant action: